Joseph-Anthony-King/forward_earth/README.txt

-﻿[h3]Please note this is an update of a prior mod I had uploaded to steam.
+﻿[h3]Please note this is an update of a prior mod I uploaded to steam.
 That mod is no longer available for new subscriptions though it has been updated to Stellaris version 2.6.*.
 This prior mod will not receive future updates and if you wish to get the latest updates you will need to subscribe to this mod.[/h3]

 [h1]FORWARD EARTH[/h1]